Calephelis borealis

+Calephelis borealis, commonly known as the northern metalmark, is a butterfly of the family Riodinidae endemic to the United States.

+Distribution and habitat

-Calephelis borealis, commonly known as the northern metalmark, is a butterfly of the family Riodinidae.
-It ranges through western Connecticut south through west-central Pennsylvania; central Appalachians and Ohio River Valley.
-Isolated populations are also found in southwest Missouri and eastern Oklahoma.
+One of the few representatives of the usually-tropical Riodinidae in eastern North America, it ranges through western Connecticut south through west-central Pennsylvania, as well as the central Appalachians and Ohio River Valley.
+Isolated populations are also found in southwest Missouri, Arkansas and eastern Oklahoma.
 The habitat consists of open woodland streams near serpentine, shale or limestone barrens.

+Description

 The wingspan is 29–32 mm.
 Adults are on wing from mid-June to late July in one generation per year.

+Diet

 The larvae feed on the leaves of Senecio obovatus and possibly Senecio aureus and Erigeron philadelphicus.
 Adults feed on nectar from flowers including butterflyweed, white sweet clover, goldenrod, ox-eye daisy, sneezeweed, and yarrow.

-The species is listed as endangered in the Connecticut by state authorities.

 The species overwinters in the larval stage in leaf litter.

+Conservation

+The species is listed as endangered in the Connecticut by state authorities, and vulnerable globally by The Nature Conservancy.